nikaiser/portfolio_docs/src/content/docs/3.9___POCIS/index.md

 ## Summary

-As an alternative to the costly hardware sampler, a passive sampler was also developed based on a similar chemical sampling premise.
-The sampler in question was called a POCIS.
-Different stainless steel mesh devices were purchased from Amazon and we mounted purchased POCIS samplers within these mesh devices.
+As an alternative to the costly hardware sampler, Dr. Endo developed a passive sampler concept based on a similar chemical sampling premise.
+To execute on this vision, I designed and built the Polar Organic Chemical Sampler.
+To simplify the design, and enable cheap and easy construction - I sourced off the shelf stainless steel housings from other industries and applied them in a creative and mildly custom design.

 ## Photos